roy-jingyang/Org-Liberos/README.md

 ----------
 This is the repository holding a standalone demo program mentioned in Sect.
 5.1 of the submitted paper, in which both solutions (applying GMM/MOC) have been implemented.

-Alternative download for the artifact could be found in [Dropbox](https://www.dropbox.com/s/uzk82jxnry65nf8/artifact.zip?dl=0) and [Google Drive](https://drive.google.com/file/d/1QuzRtFvR3fe6q6cyLxbAc7zYNRQQr88G/view?usp=sharing).
+Alternative download for the artifact could be found in on [Google Drive](https://drive.google.com/file/d/1QuzRtFvR3fe6q6cyLxbAc7zYNRQQr88G/view?usp=sharing).

 Users who just want to run a demo without having to prepare the input data may use the script file `demo_volvo.bat`, to perform a test run on the given example data "volvo_open".
 The result file would be `volvo_open_model.txt`.